1. Background and Objectives

 - All decisions rendered under this Policy will be published on the Provider’s website.
 Subject to the parties’ rights under paragraph 18, the Panellist’s decision shall be final, without the availability of appeal.

-16.2 Communication of decision to the parties Within five (5) days after receiving the decision from the Panellist, the Provider shall communicate the full text of the decision to each party, the applicable registrar, and Identity Digital.
+Within five (5) days after receiving the decision from the Panellist, the Provider shall communicate the full text of the decision to each party, the applicable registrar, and Identity Digital.

 - If the Panellist finds that the Complaint succeeds, Identity Digital in its discretion shall determine the most appropriate remedy for the parties consistent with the decision of the Panellist.